ffalsepositive/udacity_projects/project_3_cloud_data_warehouses/README.md

 ### Song Dataset

-This dataset is a small sample of real data from Million Song Dataset[1].
+This dataset is a small sample of real data from [Million Song Dataset](http://millionsongdataset.com/).
 The files are in JSON format and contains song, artist and duration info.

 ### Log Dataset